bhuvneet/bhuvneet/README.md

 - 👋 Hi, I’m @bhuvneet
-- 👀 I’m interested in learning new technologies and collaborate on projects
+- 🌱 I’m a Software Engineering student.
-- 🌱 I’m currently learning Software Development
+- 👀 I'm passionate about learning and growing in the technology field.
-- 📫 How to reach me at bhuvneet3@gmail.com
+- 📫 Feel free to reach me at bhuvneet3@gmail.com

 <!---
 bhuvneet/bhuvneet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.